Add a custom banner with built-in div styles

 Alternatives

-For those of you with more HTML skills, you can also design your own div rather than using the default styles of the call-outs.
+If you have some HTML skills, you can also design your own div rather than using the default styles of the call-outs.
 Create a div and specify a background color, padding, etc. You can include a graphic or icon, as well.
 So, for example, this code:

 Produces this: